canonical/ossa/README.md

 * See README.md in each directory for documentation for notes on how to run each script and a description about the information that is collected.

-## Running the scripts

-* See README.md in each directory for documentation for notes on how to run each script and a description about the information that is collected.